What is Working Capital Cycle (WCC)?

 While the average collection period and credit period from suppliers aid in shortening the working capital cycle, the initial prime focus of the business should be to reduce the time taken for inventory to convert to sales.
 If the time taken is very long it could imply that the business is not able to generate sales for the goods produced and more and more capital gets locked in inventory.
 Either the business should try and reduce the time or should reduce the amount of inventory thereby reducing the amount locked in working capital.
-In other words, if the business is not able to reduce its working capital cycle and has higher inventory levels, it should aim at reducing inventory levels and reduce the amount locked in the working capital keeping the cycle time length same.
+In other words, if the business is not able to reduce its working capital cycle and has higher inventory levels, it should aim at reducing inventory levels and reduce the amount locked in the working capital keeping the cycle time length the same.

 With accounts payable financing alone, most businesses cannot finance the operating cycle (average collection period + inventory turnover in days).
-The business can manage this shortfall either out of profits accumulated over time, borrowed funds or by both.
+The business can manage this shortfall either out of profits accumulated over time, borrowed funds, or by both.
 Let us look at the sources of funding that can be used to manage the gaps in a working capital cycle.

 Sources of Short-Term Working Capital Financing

 Lines of Credit

 The company can borrow from banks for a short-term (usually 30 – 60 days) against a line of credit given by the bank.
-The same can be paid off once sales proceeds are collected from debtors.
+With cash inflow from the sales proceeds, the company can pay this off.

 Often good relations with creditors can be used for extending the credit period as one of the cases in case of a large order and enable financing at a lower cost.

 Factoring or discounting of receivables can shorten the working capital cycle and generate cash.
 However, this is usually at a higher cost.

 Short Term Loans

-Companies who may not be able to get a line of credit may look for the short-term working capital loan from a bank.
+Companies that may not be able to get a line of credit may look for a short-term working capital loan from a bank.